 Desktop virtualization offers organizations the opportunity to deploy an enduser computing infrastructure that streamlines management of client devices, helps enhance security and compliance, and provides a consistent user experience.
-It separates the operating system, applications, and user data from physical end-point devices, enabling IT organizations to gain maximum control over the desktop computing environment.
+It separates the operating system, applications, and user data from physical end-point devices, enabling IT organizations to gain maximum control over the desktop computing environment and their corporate data.

-Centralized management of virtual desktops helps simplify deployment, software updates, and patch management.
-This means that desktop virtualization-also known as Virtual Desktop Infrastructure or VDI-can significantly reduce the operating costs of managing a very diverse client device environment.
-It also helps reduce hardware refresh cycles, which can lower desktop provisioning capital and operating costs.
-VDI fosters device flexibility, helping organizations cost-effectively support the growing use of handheld and mobile end-user devices, which can enhance workforce productivity.
+Centralized management of virtual desktops helps simplify desktop deployment, accelerate software updates, and eliminate traditional patch management.
+This means that desktop virtualization-also known as virtual desktop infrastructure or VDI-can significantly reduce the operating costs of managing a very diverse client device environment.
+It also helps reduce hardware refresh cycles, which can lower desktop provisioning capital expenditures.
+VDI fosters device flexibility, helping organizations cost-effectively support the growing use of handheld and mobile end-user devices, which users are demanding to increase their productivity.
 In addition, centralized data storage keeps end-user data in the data center, which helps ensure data security and regulatory compliance.

-Although potential total cost of ownership (TCO) benefits are significant, VDI deployments often require organizations to make an up-front investment to procure the hardware and software necessary for a successful implementation.
+Although potential total cost of ownership (TCO) benefits are significant, VDI deployments often require organizations to make an up-front investment in new hardware and software.
 In particular, costs and management associated with storage for VDI deployments can be a significant challenge.
-VDI storage must have the capacity to store not only desktop virtual machines, but also end-user data.
+VDI storage must have the capacity to store not only the virtual desktop instances, but also end-user data.
 Storage for VDI should also deliver the performance necessary for handling utilization spikes of short duration-I/O storms-such as those generated when large numbers of virtual desktops are booted simultaneously or hundreds of end users log in or log off at the same time.

 Dell EqualLogic PS Series iSCSI hybrid SAN arrays are well suited for VDI environments.
 These hybrid arrays combine solid-state drives (SSDs) and traditional hard disk drives (HDDs) in the same chassis.
 Intelligent EqualLogic PS Series software with automated tiering capabilities places the frequently accessed base desktop virtual machine image on low-latency, high-performance SSD storage to help ensure maximum performance.
-Less frequently accessed data, such as end-user application files, are placed on low-cost, capacity-optimized HDDs, enabling organizations to meet VDI performance demands without over-provisioning costly SSD storage.
+Infrequently accessed data, such as end-user application files, are placed on low-cost, capacity-optimized HDDs, enabling organizations to meet VDI performance demands without over-provisioning more expensive SSD storage.

-Additionally, EqualLogic's scale-out architecture enables organizations to grow their VDI environments optimally for both capacity and performance by adding additional arrays.
+Additionally, EqualLogic's scale-out architecture enables organizations to grow their VDI environments optimally for both capacity and performance by adding additional storage arrays.
 This is a unique advantage for EqualLogic, as traditional scale-up architectures add more disk trays to the same storage controllers, addressing capacity growth requirements while ignoring the performance needs.

 How does EqualLogic hybrid SAN array compare with other VDI storage solutions in the market?
-To answer this question, we evaluated two storage solutions one from EqualLogic and another from the leading SAN storage solution provider in the industry - in a realistic VDI scenario.
+To answer this question, Principled Technologies evaluated two storage solutions -one from EqualLogic and another from the industry-leading NAS solution provider in the industry - in a realistic VDI deployment scenario.
 We considered an IT organization that is deploying virtual desktops for 800 task workers with 10 GB of storage capacity per user and throughput capacity of seven to eight IOPS per desktop.

-We developed a solution for these requirements with VMware View using a Dell EqualLogic PS6110XS hybrid array for one configuration and the industry-leading SAN storage solution for the other configuration.
-All other elements of the two configurations were identical.
-To make a fair comparison, the industry-leading SAN storage solution contained a similar number of SSDs and HDDs with approximately the same usable storage capacity, as well as a software-based caching solution that tiers data for VDI workloads similar to the EqualLogic automatic data tiering.
+We developed a solution for these requirements with VMware View using a Dell EqualLogic PS6110XS hybrid array for one configuration and the industry-leading NAS solution for the other configuration.
+All other elements of the two configurations were kept the same.
+To make a fair comparison, the industry-leading NAS solution contained a similar number of SSDs and HDDs.
+In addition, both storage platforms take advantage of software-based caching or tiering features that incorporate SSDs for "hot" data blocks commonly found in VDI workloads.